 By now, let's define "zero" as the first (or zeroth?) natural number, that does not succeed any other, without any other assumptions about what "zero" means.
 The actual value of zero will be defined later.

 Actually, we should have started by defining what is a number.
-Accordingly to Peano, a (natural) number is an object that has a well-defined successor, which is also a number.
-Is the letter alphabet a number system?
+Accordingly to Peano, a (natural) number is any object that has a well-defined successor, which is also a number.
+Is the alphabet a number system?
 No, because Z has no successor, so it is not a number.
-Not being Z a number, it can't be a successor for Y, so Y is also not a number, and this defect propagates back to the letter A.
+Not being a number, Z can't be a successor for Y, so Y is also not a number, and this defect propagates back to the letter A.

 Then, we turn our attention to the symbol =, that we colloquially call "equal".
 We use the term "equality" too loosely in our lives.
 When we say "equal", we often mean "equivalent".
 There is a whole family of equivalence relations, and many of them do fulfill our common-sense definition of "equal".